-- Carefully write the directives' method-matching criteria.
-There's no feedback mechanism to verify which directive is applied to a given method.
-Instead, a profiler such as JMX is used to measure the cumulative effects of applied directives. - The CompilerBroker ignores directive options that create bad code, such as forcing hardware instructions on a platform that doesn't offer support.
+- No feedback mechanism is provided to verify which directive is applied to a given method.
+Instead, a profiler such as Java Management Extensions (JMX) is used to measure the cumulative effects of applied directives. - The CompilerBroker ignores directive options that create bad code, such as forcing hardware instructions on a platform that doesn't offer support.
 A warning message is displayed. - Directive options have the same limitations as typical command-line flags.
-For example, instructions to inline code are followed only if the Intermediate Representation (IR) doesn't become too large.
+For example, the instructions to inline code are followed only if the Intermediate Representation (IR) doesn't become too large.